amyibrahim/amyibrahim.github.io/Nanopore_analysis_barcodes.md

-# Code for custom internal barcode detection from nanopore amplicon sequencing
+# Custom internal barcode detection from nanopore amplicon sequencing

 This page will take you through the basic steps of analysis involved: